Contents

 Scotiabank Value Visa Card for Students

-While Scotiabank offers a wide range of student credit cards, the most commonly used student credit card is the Scotiabank Value Visa Card for Students.
-With this card, the purchase interest rate is 13.99% and 13.99% on cash advances.
+While Scotiabank offers a wide range of student credit cards, the most commonly used is the Scotiabank Value Visa Card for Students.
+With this card, the purchase interest rate is 13.99%, and the cash advance interest rate is 13.99%.
 The annual fee for this card is only $29.
 The minimum credit limit that you can get is $500.
 Currently, there is a balance transfer promotion for 0% interest for the first 9 months and no annual fee for the first year.

 CIBC Aventura Visa Card for Students